ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 }
 ```

-In Ent, [Schema hooks](https://entgo.io/docs/hooks#schema-hooks) are mainly used for defining custom mutation logic on a specific entity type, for example,
+[Schema hooks](https://entgo.io/docs/hooks#schema-hooks) are mainly used for defining custom mutation logic on a specific entity type, for example,
 syncing entity creation to another system.
-Runtime hooks, on the other hand, are used
-to define more global logic for adding things like logging, metrics, tracing, etc.

-In this post, I will focus mainly on schemas hooks.

 ### Schema as code

-In Ent, we try and push the entity's logic down to the schema level, this allows us to define everything about an entity close to its definition.
+In Ent, we try and push the entity's logic to the schema level, this way, the logic can be near the schema and not located
+in different places in a system.
 Entity properties could be:
+1. Field type (Text, Int, Boolean)
-1. Valid values
+2. Field Valid values ("Not empty","positive")
-2. Type
-3. Allowed mutations
+3. Immutability status for each field
 4. Privacy
-5. Required Side effect (heavy compute for example)
+5. Required Side effects (heavy compute for example)
 ---
 Oftentimes, it’s more comfortable to define these properties in the RPC level, a controller provides a context and all the mutations
 and validation are done before changing the value.